What Does PAT Testing Cover? Scope, Inclusions and Exceptions Explained

 For example:

-• Second-hand electrical goods — inspection and testing is widely regarded as the most effective way of demonstrating safety prior to resale.
-See our guide to selling second-hand electrical equipment.
+- Second-hand electrical goods - inspection and testing is widely regarded as the most effective way of demonstrating safety prior to resale.
+See our guides to selling second-hand electrical equipment and charity shop PAT testing.

 Conclusion